AJ-Alan/ECE-2112/README.md

 As seen here, there are a few data points that are of interest, those being:
 * count of songs
 * measures of position for years
-* number of columns
-* the statistics of the streams column
+Somehow, the statistics for the number of streams could not be seen, but the reason for this will be seen later.
 <br>

 Further analysis will require detailed documentation and coding. <br>